Gestational diabetes: Pathways

-Opinions differ about optimal screening and diagnostic measures, in part due to differences in population risks, cost-effectiveness considerations, and lack of an evidence base to support large national screening programs.
+Opinions differ about optimal screening and diagnostic measures, partly due to differences in population risks, cost-effectiveness considerations, and lack of an evidence base to support large national screening programs.
 The most elaborate regimen entails a random blood glucose test during a booking visit, a screening glucose challenge test around 24–28 weeks' gestation, followed by an OGTT if the tests are outside normal limits.
 If there is a high suspicion, a woman may be tested earlier.

 In the United States, most obstetricians prefer universal screening with a screening glucose challenge test.
 In the United Kingdom, obstetric units often rely on risk factors and a random blood glucose test.
 The American Diabetes Association and the Society of Obstetricians and Gynaecologists of Canada recommend routine screening unless the woman is low risk (this means the woman must be younger than 25 years and have a body mass index less than 27, with no personal, ethnic or family risk factors) The Canadian Diabetes Association and the American College of Obstetricians and Gynecologists recommend universal screening.
 The U.S. Preventive Services Task Force found there is insufficient evidence to recommend for or against routine screening, and a 2017 a Cochrane review found that there is not evidence to determine which screening method is best for women and their babies.

-Some pregnant women and careproviders choose to forgo routine screening due to the absence of risk factors, however this is not advised due to the large proportion of women who develop gestational diabetes despite having no risk factors present and the dangers to the mother and baby if gestational diabetes remains untreated.
+Some pregnant women and care providers choose to forgo routine screening due to the absence of risk factors; however, this is not advised due to the large proportion of women who develop gestational diabetes despite having no risk factors present and the dangers to the mother and baby if gestational diabetes remains untreated.

 Non-challenge blood glucose tests

 When a plasma glucose level is found to be higher than 126 mg/dL (7.0 mmol/L) after fasting, or over 200 mg/dL (11.1 mmol/L) on any occasion, and if this is confirmed on a subsequent day, the diagnosis of GDM is made, and no further testing is required.
 These tests are typically performed at the first antenatal visit.
-They are simple to administer and inexpensive, but have a lower test performance compared to the other tests, with moderate sensitivity, low specificity and high false positive rates.
+They are simple to administer and inexpensive, but have a lower test performance compared to the other tests, with moderate sensitivity, low specificity, and high false positive rates.

 Screening glucose challenge test

-The screening glucose challenge test (sometimes called the O'Sullivan test) is performed between 24 and 28 weeks, and can be seen as a simplified version of the oral glucose tolerance test (OGTT).
+The screening glucose challenge test (sometimes called the O'Sullivan test) is performed between 24 and 28 weeks and can be seen as a simplified version of the oral glucose tolerance test (OGTT).
 No previous fasting is required for this screening test, in contrast to the OGTT.
-The O'Sullivan test involves drinking a solution containing 50 grams of glucose, and measuring blood levels one hour later.
+The O'Sullivan test involves drinking a solution containing 50 grams of glucose and measuring blood levels one hour later.

 If the cut-off point is set at 140 mg/dL (7.8 mmol/L), 80% of women with GDM will be detected.
 If this threshold for further testing is lowered to 130 mg/dL, 90% of GDM cases will be detected, but there will also be more women who will be subjected to a consequent OGTT unnecessarily.